 Welcome to Introduction to Programming!

-I am excited to help you learn to read and write computer programs using the Java programming language.
+We are excited to help you learn to read and write computer programs using the Java programming language.
 Java is widely used to write programs for all kinds of computers to run.
-To get started with the course, please complete the checklist below prior to your first class.
+To get started with the course, please complete the checklist below by the first week of class.

 - Sign up for Piazza